chaeyeonlee01/ecommerce-profitability-analysis/README.md

 The analysis integrated **18 data sources** covering sales, customers, products, marketing channels, orders, and settlement records to identify profitability and conversion bottlenecks and translate the findings into actionable business recommendations.

-Three interactive Tableau dashboards were developed to examine:
+Three Tableau dashboards were developed to examine:

 - Product- and option-level profitability
 - Sales and customer conversion patterns